News

 Five finalists from each CSE lab presented their work at the event’s final round.Akshitha Sriraman awarded David J. Kuck Dissertation Prize for work on hyperscale web services

-Her dissertation explores how to bridge computer architecture and software systems to tackle new challenges posed by massive web services.Science Friday: November 4, 2021
+Her dissertation explores how to bridge computer architecture and software systems to tackle new challenges posed by massive web services.Could Ordinary Household Objects Be Used To Spy On You?

 How the physics of sound helped test the possibilities of indirect surveillance.
 Prof. Kevin Fu explores the risks & opportunities of side-channel surveillance tech in Science Friday.Five ways to keep vaccine cold storage equipment safe from hackers